euphonie/study-notes/Other/ICU Certification/Novice.md

 - Sport was born the saturdary, 2nd november 1898.
 When Johnny Campbell started cheering at an event
 - 1898-1929.
 Cheerleading is adopted in high-schools and props and skills are integrated into the chants and cheers.
 (Signs, flags, megaphones, poms, arm motions, simple partner stunts and tumbling skills)
 - 1930-1940.
 Kay Teer Crawford and Gussie Nell Davis, in Texas, started a new style called "Drill Team" (Performance Cheer).
 - 1930.
-Kay Crawford, mixed popular Military marching hi
+Kay Crawford, mixed popular Military marching high kick style to found Drill Team performance; with pioneering team the Edinburgh High School "Seargenettes".
+-

 # Divisions
 Adaptive abilites, 25% de atletas con discapacdad intelectual